Cynthia E. Rodgers-Waire

 AV® Preeminent™ rating, Martindale-Hubbell®

 University of Maryland School of Law (J.D.
-1992, with honors)
+1992, with honor)

 University of Virginia (B.A.
 1989)